-There are two degree plan options for students who are pursuing the MSW and MPA dual degree: Advanced Standing Full-Time and Regular Standing Full-Time.
+There are two degree progression plan options for students who are pursuing the MSW and MPA dual degree: Advanced Standing Full-Time and Regular Standing Full-Time.
 Both degree plans are offered on campus only.
 Students are not permitted to complete the MSW/MPA dual degree on a part-time basis.
-Each degree plan option is summarized below, and the full degree plan for each is also included in Appendix A.

-The MSW/MPA dual degree plan can be completed in 3 years for Regular Standing students and 2 years (plus one summer semester) for Advanced Standing students.
+The MSW/MPA dual degree plan is typically completed in 3 years for Regular Standing students and 2 years for Advanced Standing students.